vbvictor/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/identifier-naming.rst

     When enabled, the check ensures that the declared identifier will have a Hungarian notation prefix based on the declared type.

+.. option:: AbstractClassAllowLeadingUnderscore

+    When set to ``true``, the check will allow abstract class names to have a leading underscore.
+Default is ``false``.

+.. option:: AbstractClassAllowTrailingUnderscore

+    When set to ``true``, the check will allow abstract class names to have a trailing underscore.
+Default is ``false``.

+Note: The ``AllowLeadingUnderscore`` and ``AllowTrailingUnderscore`` options are available for all identifier types (e.g., ``ClassAllowLeadingUnderscore``, ``VariableAllowTrailingUnderscore``, etc.).
+These options allow identifiers to have leading or trailing underscores even when the naming convention would otherwise prohibit them.
+By default, both options are ``false``.

 For example using values of:

    - AbstractClassCase of ``lower_case``